-My lectures are tightly structured, high-concept briefings crammed with ideas and information - reflecting my 16 bestselling books on geopolitics and over three decades as a foreign correspondent for The Atlantic and other publications.
+My lectures are tightly structured, high-concept briefings crammed with ideas and information - reflecting my 21 bestselling books on geopolitics and over three decades as a foreign correspondent for The Atlantic and other publications.
 These lectures are future oriented: throughout the decades I have often gotten to places and raised ideas months and years before they reached the front pages.
-For example, I wrote about Darfur in the mid-1980s for The Atlantic, about the Kurds in the late-1980s.
+For example, I wrote specifically about a cold war with China in The Atlantic and Foreign Policy years before anyone else.
+I wrote about Darfur in the mid-1980s for The Atlantic, about the Kurds in the late-1980s.
 I raised the possibility of violent conflict in the Balkans before the Berlin Wall even fell.
 I wrote an Atlantic essay about Syria’s artificiality and sectarian divisions in 1993; about Mexico's criminal instability a decade before open warfare erupted between the cartels; about coming conflict on the Afghanistan-Pakistan frontier a year before 9/11; about China’s navy in 2005, years before the media reported it as a threat.
 I wrote about drones and special operations forces long before President Obama adopted them as weapons of choice; about Narendra Modi a half-decade before he became India’s prime minister, and so forth.

 Because I continue to travel for research, I am always updating my lectures.
 My motto is, if you stop learning, you can no longer teach.
 And learning also means never forgetting your own mistakes: the things you failed to predict or got wrong.
 You learn the most from that.